w3f/Grants-Program/applications/Talk_AwaydApp.md

 Talk Away is a social impact language learning startup that offers a unique and immersive learning experience.
 Our innovative approach involves learning languages through walking and exploring the city, making language learning both fun and practical.

- As a teaching platform on the web3, we are building a dapp and a metaverse prototype to further expand access to language learning.
-We haven't chosen a location to deploy yet, we would like to use Polkadot's decentralized metaverse infrastructure.
-Like efinity or other parachain metaverses projects.
+ As a teaching platform on the web3, we are building a dapp to further expand access to language learning, offering a journey that the walkings will be registered on chain and the walkings and some steps/challenges of the journeys will generate a certificate in NFT (SBT).
  Our mission is to provide a differentiated teaching approach to promote language knowledge for people with limited financial resources and migratory vulnerability.
 We also aim to connect people from all over the world, fostering greater awareness of global cultural diversity.

 ### Project Details

  In this moment we have a Proof of Concept with around 100 classes offered.
 Our next step is a MVP in web3.
- Our dApp will build from scratch under Polkadot.
+ Our mobile app will build from scratch under Polkadot.

  Dapp Solid overview:
  -	The home page contains classes and tutor info.